What is Penalty Abatement?

-In this article, Can IRS Forgive Penalties, we’re going to take a deep dive into everything you need to know about what the penalty abatement program is, how to qualify for it, as well as provide you with a complete list of the do’s and don’t of the? penalty abatement process.
+In this article, we’re going to take a deep dive into everything you need to know about what the penalty abatement program is, how to qualify for it, as well as provide you with a complete list of the do’s and don’t of the? penalty abatement process.
 This way, you can simplify the process from start to finish and ensure that you have a seamless experience with the outcome you’re searching for.

 Everything you need to know about how the IRS forgives penalties!

 The fact is that the IRS doesn’t decrease the vast majority of penalties that are asked to be abated.
 Why is that?
 It’s typically because people don’t know much about requesting penalty relief during their process of IRS forgiveness.
 Or they may even consider it something that’s not worth their time or effort, but in this article today, we’re going to dive into all of the reasons why it is worth it.

 The IRS charges penalties on top of your previous tax debts because they’re designed to encourage you to follow the rules and remain in compliance with the federal tax laws.
 And trust us when we say that the IRS loves to use penalties a lot to get their point across!
 Every year, the IRS assesses tens of millions of penalties for taxpayers that total billions of dollars.